Second Fitna

 The Second Fitna (Note: The word (فتنة meaning trial or temptation) occurs in the Quran in the sense of test of faith of the believers, especially as a Divine punishment for sinful behavior.
 Historically, it came to mean civil war or rebellion which causes rifts in the unified community and endangers believers' faith.) was the second civil war in the Islamic community during the early Umayyad Caliphate.
-It followed the death of the first Umayyad caliph Mu'awiya I in 680, and lasted for about twelve years.
-The war involved the defeat of three main challenges to the authority of the Umayyad dynasty, the first by Husayn ibn Ali, as well as his supporters including Sulayman ibn Surad and Mukhtar al-Thaqafi who rallied to avenge his death in Iraq, the second by Abd Allah ibn al-Zubayr who proclaimed himself caliph in Mecca and Medina and would be nominally recognized throughout most of the Caliphate, and the Kharijites who took over central Arabia and southern Iraq and Persia.
+It followed the death of the first Umayyad caliph Mu'awiya I in 680 and lasted for about twelve years.
+The war involved three main challenges to the authority of the Umayyad dynasty: the first by Husayn ibn Ali and his supporters, including Sulayman ibn Surad and Mukhtar al-Thaqafi, who rallied to avenge Husayn's death in Iraq; the second by Abd Allah ibn al-Zubayr, who proclaimed himself caliph in Mecca and was nominally recognized throughout most of the Caliphate; and the third by the Kharijites, who took over central Arabia and southern Iraq and Persia.